AnishaBeck/Bootcamp_project/README.md

-# Bootcamp Project
+# Banking Project:

-Banking Project: Predict if the client will subscribe to a term deposit based on the analysis of the marketing  campaigns.
+Predict if the client will subscribe to a term deposit based on the analysis of the marketing  campaigns.